 Is It Time To Update Your Trust?

 Your family may have changed since you first created your estate plan.
 Maybe you did it when your children were young, and now they’re grown up with families of their own.
 Maybe one of your children has recently gotten married, or you’ve welcomed new children or grandchildren into the family.
 You may have gotten married, or divorced, or are recently widowed.
-The fact is, our families change as time goes on, and your estate plan should reflect these changes.
+The fact is, our families change as time goes on, and your estate and trust planning should reflect these changes.

 Your assets may have changed since you created your plan.
 For example, maybe you have retired and have recently started receiving a pension, or rolled a 401(k) over into an IRA.
 You may have life insurance that is no longer in place.
 You may have real estate that has increased in value, or has been sold.
 Depending on the changes to your financial picture, it may require an update to your estate plan.